sterbini/madxp/README.md

 ! ## Other section
 ```
-will result in an error since, since we try to access the **twiss** table "before" the actual **twiss** command (remember that MADX code is executed in batch at the end of the section).
-The correct approach is
+will result in a logic error since, since we woudl try to access the **twiss** table "before" the actual **twiss** command (remember that MADX code is executed in batch at the end of the section).
+The correct approach (the enforced one) is
 ```
 ! ## Twiss the sequence
 use, sequence=myCell;